Bankruptcy: Means Test

 It’s not really the problem that people think it is.

-Let your attorney figure out the best solution, and explain to you why it will get the best results for you.
+Let your attorney figure out the best solution.
+He’ll explain now to get the results you need.

 You may be surprised how much better off you are with the advice of experienced counsel.

-The means test is a flawed attempt to force more people to file chapter 13.
+The means test turns out to be a flawed attempt to force more people to file chapter 13.

-In nearly all cases, in my experience, the means test is not an obstacle to you in getting the results you need from our bankruptcy system.
+In nearly all cases, in my experience, the means test is not an obstacle.
+You can get the results you need from our bankruptcy system.

 Only in a very, very few cases does the means test present a problem for us.